The pharmacist salary in Virginia is averagely $112,000 per year.

 |City||Hourly Salary||Annual Salary|

-10 Highest Paying Cities for Pharmacists in Virginia
+10 Cities with Highest Pharmacist Salary in Virginia

 Here are top 10 paying cities for pharmacists in Virginia: